mrkjdy/website/static/posts/how-to-build-a-blog.md

 ### Handling Post Requests

 What do we need next?
-Well, if the `name` param represents a path to a post, we should use it to find a corresponding Markdown file, and render the post if it exists, or a 404 page if it doesn't.
+Since the `name` param represents a path to a post, we should use it to find a corresponding Markdown file, and render the post if it exists, or a 404 page if it doesn't.
 The docs explain that we can create a [handler](https://fresh.deno.dev/docs/getting-started/custom-handlers) to